 Alternatively, press Ctrl+Alt+S, or use the icon on the toolbar.

 IDE-level (global) settings

-The IDE level (global) settings are applied to the current project and to all new projects that you create afterwards.
-The list of IDE-level settings contains less options, but it enables you to change the editor settings, create custom scopes, configure inspections, set VCS-specific settings, and so on.
+The IDE level (global) settings are applied to all newly created projects.
+The list of the IDE-level settings contains less options, but it enables you to change the editor settings, create custom scopes, configure inspections, set VCS-specific settings, and so on.

 Access the IDE-level settings

 From the main menu, selectfor Windows and Linux, or for macOS.

 To restore the CLion default settings, you can remove the configuration directory (idea.config.path) when the IDE is not running.
 The directory is located in: